act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 #### Passed Example 9

-`p` element that is neither visible nor included in the accessibility tree, but still provides an accessible name to the input field through `aria-describedby`.
+`p` element that is neither visible nor included in the accessibility tree, but still provides an accessible name to the input field through `aria-labelledby`.

 ```html
 <p id="label_fname" style="display:none;">First name:</p>